vasocaity/ionic-homework/README.md

-## How To Run
+# How To Run
-- npm install
+first step you need to install dependencies
+ `npm install`
-for start project
+- for start project
-- ionic serve
+ `ionic serve`
-for run on emulate ios
+- for run on emulate ios
-- ionic cordova emulate ios --target=iPhone-X
-or if you want do run in live reload mode you can add `-l` like this
-- ionic cordova emulate ios --target=iPhone-X -l
+  `ionic cordova emulate ios --target=iPhone-X` or if you want do run in live reload mode you can add `-l` like this `ionic cordova emulate ios --target=iPhone-X -l`